-User Synchronization in LDAP realms
+User Synchronization in LDAP/AD realms

-It is possible to automatically sync users for LDAP-based realms, rather than having to add them to Proxmox VE manually.
-Synchronization options can be set in the LDAP realm configuration dialog window in the GUI and via the proxmox-backup-manager ldap create/update command.
-User synchronization can started in the GUI at Configuration > Access Control > Realms by selecting a realm and pressing the Sync button.
+It is possible to automatically sync users for LDAP and AD-based realms, rather than having to add them to Proxmox Backup Server manually.
+Synchronization options can be set in the LDAP realm configuration dialog window in the GUI and via the proxmox-backup-manager ldap and proxmox-backup-manager ad commands, respectively.

+User synchronization can be started in the GUI under Configuration > Access Control > Realms by selecting a realm and pressing the Sync button.
 In the sync dialog, some of the default options set in the realm configuration can be overridden.
-Alternatively, user synchronization can also be started via the proxmox-backup-manager ldap sync command.
+Alternatively, user synchronization can also be started via the proxmox-backup-manager ldap sync and proxmox-backup-manager ad sync command, respectively.